 You may use HubSpot as your business' CMS.
 Or your sales team may use it to track leads.
 Or you may use it to post your company's social media content.
 Or you may use it to track customer service issues.
 Or you might …

 You get the point: HubSpot does a bit of everything.
 It leans hard into differentiation strategy by asking a deceptively simple question: What if you had one tool that covered all of your sales and marketing needs?
-The company launched its CMS in 2006, but it has since expanded its suite of tools to include sales, marketing, and service hubs.
-Just last year, it launched Operations Hub, a product aimed at wrangling customer data as businesses scale.
+The company launched its CMS in 2006, but it has since expanded its suite of tools to include sales, marketing campaigns, and service hubs.

 This “everything” strategy serves HubSpot well.
 The more features and tools in HubSpot’s arsenal that customers use, the less likely they are to churn because they’d have to buy multiple products to get the same services HubSpot offers in one platform.
 The company has used this strategy to eclipse 100,000 customers in 2021 and make more than $1 billion in annual recurring revenue.